-Collaborative BEd Degree Completion 75.12 Program with Grande Prairie Regional College
+75.12 Collaborative BEd Degree Completion Program with Grande Prairie Regional College

 A Bachelor of Education (Elementary) Degree Completion program with Grande Prairie Regional College was approved, beginning in September 1999.
 This program offers one minor: Teacher Education North.
-For more information regarding this ongoing program, contact Undergraduate Student Services or the Registrar's Office, Grande Prairie Regional College
+For more information regarding this ongoing program, contact Undergraduate Student Services or the Registrar's Office, Grande Prairie Regional College.

-75.13 Collaborative BEd Degree Completion Program with Blue Quills First Nations College
+75.13 Collaborative BEd Degree Completion Program with the Aboriginal Teacher Education Program (ATEP)

-A Bachelor of Education (Elementary) Degree Completion cohort with Blue Quills First Nations College was approved, beginning in January 2002.
-The minor is lyiniw Kiskinohamatowin.
+A Bachelor of Education Degree Completion program in collaboration with various postsecondary institutions such as Blue Quills First Nations College, Northern Lakes College, Maskwachees Cultural College on an alternating basis.
 For more information contact the Office of the Dean, Faculty of Education.